 Coinbase Custody is a new service platform launched by Coinbase, geared to provide secure digital asset storage for institutional investors.
-This service is important for the fact that it opens a secure gateway for institutional investors and hedge funds to enter and operate in the cryptocurrency space.
+This service is important for a fact because it opens a secure gateway for institutional investors and hedge funds to enter and operate in the cryptocurrency space.

 Coinbase Custody intends to provide institutions with a safe and secure means to buy, store and most recently stake digital assets such as cryptocurrencies – with access to audit trails, withdrawal limits, and support for multiple signers.